openequella/openequella.github.io/guides/TaxonomiesGuide.md

 ### Use SOAP to upload terms
-Administrators can programmatically add a large number of additional terms to an existing taxonomy stored in EQUELLA via the available SOAP methods in the EQUELLA AP.
+Administrators can programmatically add a large number of additional terms to an existing taxonomy stored in openEQUELLA via the available SOAP methods in the openEQUELLA AP.
 The SOAP methods require a unique identifier to access the taxonomy; this can be retrieved by copying-and-pasting the UUID from the Identifier field on the Details tab of the Taxonomy Editor.

 ## Taxonomies during contribution
 After a taxonomy has been successfully created, it becomes possible to incorporate it into the wizard of an Advanced Search or Collection Definition, using the Term Selector control.
 Created taxonomies contain a list of terms that can be selected to use during contribution or when performing a power search.

-Contribution Wizards are configured in the EQUELLA Administration Console by selecting the Collection Definitions tool.
+Contribution Wizards are configured in the openEQUELLA Administration Console by selecting the Collection Definitions tool.
 Term Selector wizard controls are added in the Wizard tab.

 The configurable Term Selector control elements are: